-1. Attendance - students are expected to attend each class according to the schedule, also in the online environment.
-No transfers among the groups are allowed.
-Students are allowed to miss two (online) classes at the most.
-Should they miss three or more (online) classes, they will not receive credits for the course no matter what their overall results are on tests.
-Students must be on time for (online) class or they will be marked as absent.

-2. Active participation, completed homework assignments - students are required to do their best with respect to active participation in (online) seminar sessions.
+- 1. Attendance students are expected to attend each class according to the schedule, also in the online environment.
+No transfers - among the groups are allowed.
+Students are allowed to miss two classes at the most.
+Should they miss three or more classes, they will not receive credits for the course no matter what their overall results are on tests.
+Students must be on time for class or they will be marked as absent. - 2.
+Active participation, completed homework assignments students are required to do their best with respect to active participation in seminar sessions.
 They are expected to bring (have) their own copies of the required materials and complete the assigned tasks and exercises.
 Should they fail to bring (have) their own copy or a completed home assignment for a particular seminar, they will be marked as absent.
-Students are required to comply with the standard technical requirements of the department during the period of distance learning (as specified on the department website).

-3. CONTINUOUS ASSESSMENT - Language skills 2 (LS2) as a subject comprises 3 parts (1 - reading & speaking, 2 - listening, 3 - grammar).
+Students are required to comply with the standard technical requirements of the department during the period of distance learning (as specified on the department website). - 3.
+CONTINUOUS ASSESSMENT Language skills 2 (LS2) as a subject comprises 3 parts (1 reading & speaking, 2 listening, 3 grammar).
 Students will take 2 credit tests, presumably during tutorial weeks.
 The date of the test may change.
 All the three parts (reading & speaking, listening and grammar) of the subject will be included in the tests.
-At the end of the semester, within each part of LS2 separately, your partial scores will be calculated by semester, within each part of LS2 separately, your partial scores will be calculated based on the results of partial credit tests.
+At the end of the semester, within each part of LS2 separately, your partial scores will be calculated based on the results of partial credit tests.
 In order to pass one part of LS2, students need to score minimum pass mark as set for their study group.